Explosion in Kuching shopping mall kills at least 3, injures 18

 KUCHING: A fatal blast at a shopping mall on Tuesday (Dec 4) in the Malaysian state of Sarawak killed at least three people and injured 18 others.

-The Fire and Rescue Department of Malaysia said early reports suggest that the blast was caused by a gas explosion.
+The Fire and Rescue Department of Malaysia said in a statement that the blast occurred at the NeNe Chicken fast food restaurant which was being renovated.
+The cause of the blast is being investigated, it added.

+Firefighters and police officers have been deployed to the scene, the statement said.

+Videos of the scene of the explosion have been circulating on social media.
+A hoarding with "NeNe Chicken" printed on it could be seen in one of the videos being torn apart in the blast.

-A video of the scene uploaded by the Bernama news agency shows the ground floor of the shopping mall strewn with debris.
+Another video uploaded by the Bernama news agency shows the ground floor of the shopping mall strewn with debris.
 Shouting and screaming could also be heard.

 At least one casualty suffered burns to his face and hands.

-A report by The Malaysian Insight said most of those injured are believed to be mall employees and workers renovating a food outlet.
+Most of the people injured are believed to be mall employees and workers renovating the food outlet, The Malaysian Insight reported.

 A witness described hearing a loud explosion and feeling the whole building shake, the report added.